Pyrdacor/Amberstar/FileSpecs/Pixmaps.md

 - ...
 - `line[height-1]`

-Each record has exactly the same size and consists of of *bitplanes*:
+Each record has exactly the same size and consists of 4 *bitplanes*:

 ## Bitplanes